anonymous205752/laravel-dockerfile-nginx/readme.md

 # 🚀 Laravel + Docker + NGINX — Minimal Setup That Just Works

-#### A minimal Docker setup for running Laravel with NGINX and Supervisor — works out of the box with no need for config changes before deployment.
+#### Docker setup for running Laravel with NGINX and Supervisor — works out of the box with no need for config changes before deployment.
 ---

 ## ✨ Features